Opera VPN Review 2020

 Is Opera VPN really a VPN?

-The questions were keep piling up and it was super necessary to address in this Opera VPN review:
+The questions kept piling up and it was super necessary to address in this Opera VPN review:

 Is Opera VPN safe?
 Is it actually a VPN or just a proxy?

-There is confusion surrounding the true nature of Opera VPN.
+There is confusion surrounding the true nature of the Opera VPN.